 Employers who’ve funded their own occupational pension scheme for years may also recognise the importance of transferring all benefits out of a master trust (subject to scheme rules and the approval of the master trust trustees).
 This offers reassurance that they’re not making an irreversible decision and allows them to continue leveraging their entire membership when negotiating the best deal for their workforce.

 The impact of authorisation

-Only 38 master trusts managed to satisfy the Pensions Regulator’s exacting standards for authorisation, less than half the number that existed in 2017.
-Since then, numbers have reduced to 36 4, and we expect the number to decline further.
+Only 36 Footnote 3 master trusts continue to satisfy the Pensions Regulator’s exacting standards for authorisation, less than half the number that existed in 2017.

 The Pensions Regulator’s ongoing supervision makes sure master trusts maintain standards and adds an additional layer of scrutiny to business plans.
 Those who let standards slip or who fail to meet sustainability targets are likely to look to consolidation as a solution.

 Authorisation means this should be an orderly process but choosing a successful master trust backed by a strong sponsor means you avoid any potential disruption.

 The importance of advice

 It’s important employers and trustees recognise authorised master trusts aren’t all the same.

 Authorisation sets a high bar for all aspects of scheme governance, but it doesn’t deliver a qualitative assessment of the whole proposition.

 Advisers with experience across the market play a central role in assessing the needs of employers and providing an invaluable assessment of the relative merits of the master trusts, and workplace personal pensions, available to them.